-- Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
-Note: Certificates are installed using the Security settings. - If required, touch User certificate and select a user certificate.
-Note: User certificates are installed using the Location & security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for then given identity.
+- 6. If the network security is 802.1x EAP: - a.
+Touch the EAP method drop-down list and select PEAP, TLS, TTLS, LEAP or FAST. - b.
+Touch the Phase 2 authentication drop-down list and select an authentication method. - c.
+If required, touch CA certificate and select a Certification Authority (CA) certificate.
+Note: Certificates are installed using the Security settings. - d.
+If required, touch User certificate and select a user certificate.
+Note: User certificates are installed using the Location & security settings. - e.
+If required, in the Identity text box, enter the username credentials. - f.
+If desired, in the Anonymous identity text box, enter an anonymous identity username. - g.
+If required, in the Password text box, enter the password for then given identity.